floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 * **Usage::Stream**: the resource is initialized without data, and the data will be be updated by the CPU in each frame
-* **Usage::Dynamic**: the resource is initialized without data and must be written be the CPU before use, but the data update will be infrequently (not per frame like in _Usage::Stream_)
+* **Usage::Dynamic**: the resource is initialized without data and must be written by the CPU before use, but updates will be infrequent (not per frame like in _Usage::Stream_)

 Usage hints are provided independently for vertex and index data, see